grgomrton/tpamesh/README.md

 |:-:|:-:|:-:|
 | The result of a pathfinding on a lowpoly triangulated polygon | The result of a pathfinding on a Delaunay triangulated polygon where added points lie only on boundaries | The result of a pathfinding on a polygon mesh where added points lie inside the polygon boundaries |

-The performance of the algorithm depends on the amount of triangles, as well as on the length of the path.

 ## Licensing

 This repository contains the implementation of the algorithm in C#.